Cookies and Cream Oreo Bundt Cake

 I wanted the frosting to be as white as possible, but anyone who works with butter and vanilla knows that standard American buttercream has that yellowish tint to it.

-In an attempt to make the frosting white and match that extra sweetness from the center of an oreo, I added some marshmallow fluff!
+In an attempt to make the frosting white and match that extra sweetness from the center of an oreo, marshmallow fluff came to the rescue!
 I had a jar left over from this S’mores Bundt Cake marshmallow fluff disaster.

 More Oreo Desserts: